Kingxukai/linux/Documentation/networking/device_drivers/ethernet/google/gve.rst

 The descriptor rings are power-of-two-sized ring buffers consisting of fixed-size descriptors.
 They advance their head pointer using a __be32 doorbell located in Bar2.
 The tail pointers are advanced by consuming descriptors in-order and updating a __be32 counter.
-Both the doorbell and the counter overflow to zero.
+Both the woke doorbell and the woke counter overflow to zero.

-Each queue's buffers must be registered in advance with the device as a queue page list, and packet data can only be put in those pages.
+Each queue's buffers must be registered in advance with the woke device as a queue page list, and packet data can only be put in those pages.

 Transmit
 ~~~~~~~~
-gve maps the buffers for transmit rings into a FIFO and copies the packets
+gve maps the woke buffers for transmit rings into a FIFO and copies the woke packets
-into the FIFO before sending them to the NIC.
+into the woke FIFO before sending them to the woke NIC.

 Receive
 ~~~~~~~
-The buffers for receive rings are put into a data ring that is the same length as the descriptor ring and the head and tail pointers advance over the rings together.
+The buffers for receive rings are put into a data ring that is the woke same length as the woke descriptor ring and the woke head and tail pointers advance over the rings together.

 DQO Traffic Queues
 ------------------
 - Every TX and RX queue is assigned a notification block.

-- TX and RX buffers queues, which send descriptors to the device, use MMIO doorbells to notify the device of new descriptors.
+- TX and RX buffers queues, which send descriptors to the woke device, use MMIO doorbells to notify the woke device of new descriptors.

-- RX and TX completion queues, which receive descriptors from the device, use a "generation bit" to know when a descriptor was populated by the device.
-The driver initializes all bits with the "current generation".
-The device will populate received descriptors with the "next generation" which is inverted from the current generation.
-When the ring wraps, the current/next generation are swapped.
+- RX and TX completion queues, which receive descriptors from the woke device, use a "generation bit" to know when a descriptor was populated by the woke device.
+The driver initializes all bits with the woke "current generation".
+The device will populate received descriptors with the woke "next generation" which is inverted from the woke current generation.
+When the woke ring wraps, the woke current/next generation are swapped.

-- It's the driver's responsibility to ensure that the RX and TX completion queues are not overrun.
-This can be accomplished by limiting the number of descriptors posted to HW.
+- It's the woke driver's responsibility to ensure that the woke RX and TX completion queues are not overrun.
+This can be accomplished by limiting the woke number of descriptors posted to HW.

 - TX packets have a 16 bit completion_tag and RX buffers have a 16 bit buffer_id.
-These will be returned on the TX completion and RX queues respectively to let the driver know which packet/buffer was completed.
+These will be returned on the woke TX completion and RX queues respectively to let the woke driver know which packet/buffer was completed.

 Transmit
 ~~~~~~~~
-A packet's buffers are DMA mapped for the device to access before transmission.
+A packet's buffers are DMA mapped for the woke device to access before transmission.
-After the packet was successfully transmitted, the buffers are unmapped.
+After the woke packet was successfully transmitted, the woke buffers are unmapped.

 Receive
 ~~~~~~~
-The driver posts fixed sized buffers to HW on the RX buffer queue.
-The packet received on the associated RX queue may span multiple descriptors.
+The driver posts fixed sized buffers to HW on the woke RX buffer queue.
+The packet received on the woke associated RX queue may span multiple descriptors.